 I have written two books: Love Child: A Memoir of Family Lost and Found (2009) and a novel, Say My Name (2017).
 I have also written journalism for newspapers and magazines including Newsweek, Vogue, People, the Santa Fean, and Condé Nast Traveler in the US; and the Independent on Sunday (as part of the series Lives of the Great Songs), Harper's Bazaar, Mail On Sunday YOU magazine, the Tatler, and The Times in the UK, French Vogue, and the international art and culture magazine Garage, where I am also part of the editorial team.
 My article on midwifery, "Catching Babies in New Mexico," written for Mothering magazine, is on the website of the New Mexico State Historian.

 This year I will begin publishing Twice 5 Miles Guides: the stuff nobody teaches you.
-Launch titles will be How to Work with a Writer, by me, and How to Perform Your Writing in Public, by James Navé, who taught me everything I know about pubic readings.
+Launch titles will be How to Work with a Writer, by me, and How to Read for an Audience, cowritten by me and James Navé, who taught me everything I know about public readings.

 I am the screenwriter and producer of the award-winning short film Good Luck, Mr. Gorski (2011), which won the Grand Remi at the Houston Worldfest and was shown in many prestigious festivals including Mill Valley, the Hamptons, Torino, Cartagena, Rhode Island, and L.A.
 Shorts.
 Projects in development include three features and two TV series.